 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Job of Pharmacy Techs
+The Responsibilities of Pharmacy Techs

-- Fill prescription drugs under pharmacist direction
+- Fill prescription drugs under pharmacist supervision

 - Prepare and submit customer insurance claim forms

-Pharmacy Tech Certifications Available
+Pharmacy Tech Certifications

 - National Healthcareer Association (NHA)